obiwanjacobi/Zsharp/src/Zsharp/readme.md

     Type Constructor functions are very similar - but without the self parameter.
 - Add Custom Data Types (and export)
 - `_ = fn()` results in an Assignment without a Variable...
-- Struct field init is always done using a secondary instance - not always necessary (ctor).
 - Can we move ParserRuleContext Context property to AstNode?
 - Add SymbolEntrySite to TypeDefinition?
 - May need to split Function Type ([template] params + retval) from function definition name.